-- No Heading: The column does not have a heading. - Text: The column heading is the text that you have entered in the text box. - RFT Short: The column heading is the short name from the record definition. - RFT Long: The column heading is the long name from the record definition.
+- No Heading: The column does not have a heading. - Text: Select this option and enter the column heading text in the Heading Text box. - RFT Short: The column heading is the short name from the record definition. - RFT Long: The column heading is the long name from the record definition.